mlibrary/about-publishing/src/content/features/transforming.md

           - image: ""
             image_alt: ""
             title: Rich Media Integration
-            text: "The ability to embed media enables authors to tell their stories in a more natural way, allowing readers to experience the media in real-time (versus reading a description of it). "
+            text: The ability to embed media enables authors to tell their stories in a more natural way, allowing readers to experience the media in real-time (versus reading a description of it).
+Enhanced ebooks on Fulcrum include integrated media such as audio, video, images, maps, and 3D models.
           - image: /assets/screen-shot-2021-07-20-at-10.45.09-pm.png
             image_alt: ""
             title: Embedded Audio